tokjun/SlicerForCASTutorial/Instructions/CustomModule.md

       dispNode.EndModify(prevState)
 ~~~~

+Since we renamed some of the existing widgets in the skeleton code from Qt Designer, we need to remove them from the Python code as well.
+Remove every line that includes `imageThresholdSliderWidget`.

 Finally, we connect the slots with the GUI widgets.
 Add the following lines at the end of the `setup()` function in the `ProximityWarningWidget()` class:

 ~~~~
     self.ui.inputSelector.connect("currentNodeChanged(vtkMRMLNode*)", self.setInputNode)
     self.ui.distanceSliderWidget.connect("valueChanged(double)", self.onDistanceUpdated)
 ~~~~

+### Step 4: Test with Tracking Server.

+The final step is to test the new custom module with an external tracking server.
+In this tutorial, we use the same tracking server used in the [previous tutorial](ToolTracking.md).
+Please refer to [Tool Tracking Tutorial](ToolTracking.md) for setting up and starting the tracking server.
+The following steps assume that the server is already running on the same machine.

+First, we download an MR image as follows:

+1. From the "Modules" menu, choose "Welcome to Slicer."
+2. Click the "Download Sample Data" button.
+3. Click "MRHead" (the first image shown under the "BuiltIn" section).
+The 3D Slicer starts downloading the image.
+The progress will appear in the status bar at the bottom of the 3D Slicer window.
+4. Once the image is downloaded, it should appear in the 2D viewers.

+Then we define a target point (fiducial) somewhere in the brain:

+1. Click “Create and place” button on the toolbar to activate place mode.
+2. Click the MR image on the 2D viewer, where you want to place a target.
+3. A small red dot is placed on the image.

+To connect 3D Slicer to the dummy tracking server:

+1. Open 3D Slicer.
+2. Click the "Modules" pull-down menu, and choose "IGT"->"OpenIGTLinkIF".
+3. Under the "Connectors" section, click "+" to create a connector.
+4. You don't need to change the properties (Type=Client, Hostname='localhost', Port='18944') unless you are running the server on a different machine, or have changed the port number of the server.
+5. Click the "Active" check box next for "Status."

+If 3D Slicer is successfully connected to the dummy tracking server, the "Status" column in the list should become "ON."
+To visualize the tracking data in the 3D viewer:

+1. Go to "I/O Configuration" section in the OpenIGTLinkIF extension.
+2. Expand "IGTLConnector" by clicking the triangle on the left.
+It should show "IN" and "OUT" under "IGTLConnector."
+3. If the tracking data are being received from the server, "IN" can be further expanded.
+4. Under "IN," you could find "Tracking" with an "eye" icon.
+5. Click the "eye" icon.
+A model of the tracked tool should appear and move randomly in the 3D viewer.

+Now, we are ready to try our ProximityWarning module.

+1. Open the ProximityWarning from the Modules menu ("Examples" -> "ProximityWarning").
+2. Under the "Inputs", click the "Input Tracker" menu and choose "Tracking".
+3. Under the "Inputs", click the "Fiducial" menu and choose "F".
+4. If the tracking data are incoming, or if you move the distance slider, a blue sphere appears on the 3D viewer.
+You can change the radius of the sphere by moving the slider.
+5. When the needle tip comes into the sphere, the color of the sphere changes from blue to red.